Ido Assaraf

 Ness Technologies · AI Cloud Engineer

 Built RAG solutions, managed cloud infrastructure with Terraform and Kubernetes, and developed clinical transcription AI.
-Started in DevOps, pivoted to the AI team mid-tenure after demonstrating stronger value there.
+Started in DevOps, moved to the AI team mid-tenure.

 Apr 2024 – Aug 2024